MethodicalAcceleratorDesign/MAD-NG.py/docs/source/ex-lowlevel.rst

     # Send data to MAD-NG
     mad.send(arr0)

-    # Ask MAD-NG to send data back to python, since this fills the buffer,
+    # Ask MAD-NG to send data back to python.
-    # it will hang until python receives the data
+    # Since this fills the buffer, it will hang until python receives the data
     mad.send('py:send(arr)')     # Danger starts here, as MAD-NG is hanging, waiting for python to receive the data arr2 = arr0 * 2              # Manipulate data in python